2022 Houston Astros season: July

 Cristian Javier, making his first start since the combined no-hitter, threw seven innings and allowed one run on one hit, striking out 14 in an 8–1 Astros win.
 A home run to Shohei Ohtani in the first inning was the only baserunner that Javier (6–3) allowed aboard.
 The 14 strikeouts established another new career high, and the 27 counting those from the previous start made Javier the only pitcher in the modern era to achieve that number of strikeouts in a span of two starts while allowing one or fewer hits.
 He was the fourth pitcher in franchise history to attain 13 or more strikeouts in consecutive starts, and the first since Gerrit Cole in 2019.
 In the sixth inning, Chas McCormick made a key leaping catch in front of the left field wall to rob Andrew Velazquez of a hit.
 Yuli Gurriel, McCormick, and Jake Meyers all homered off Michael Lorenzen (6–6) to harangue him eight runs within the first three innings.

 The Astros scored six runs in the third inning.
 Tyler Wade's throwing error allowed leadoff hitter Jeremy Peña to reach base, Kyle Tucker singled and Alex Bregman hit a sacrifice fly to score Peña and make it 3–1.
 Gurriel walked, J. J. Matijevic hit a double, Meyers singled home Tucker, and McCormick homered, extending the lead to 8–1.

-Peña returned after missing the previous contest versus the Yankees following the outfield collision with Álvarez on June 29, who remained out of play on July 1.
+Peña returned after missing the previous contest versus the Yankees following the outfield collision with Alvarez on June 29, who remained out of play on July 1.
 Lee made his major league debut in the eighth inning as a pinch hitter for Martín Maldonado and was retired to on popup.